Germany, world leaders react after Iran admits downing plane by 'mistake' | DW | 11.01.2020

 "This is a national tragedy, and all Canadians are mourning together," he said.

-German foreign minister Heiko Maas called on Iran to prevent such a disaster from happening in the future.
+German Foreign Minister Heiko Maas called on Iran to prevent such a "catastrophe" from happening in the future.

+"It was important that Iran brought clarity to this issue," he told German media on Saturday.

-"We didn't doubt for a second that our crew and our plane couldn't be the cause for this horrible plane crash," said company president Yevhenii Dykhne in a statement on social media.
+"We didn't doubt for a second that our crew and our plane couldn't be the cause for this horrible plane crash," said company chief Yevhenii Dykhne in a statement on social media.

 "These were our best guys and girls.
 The best."